AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/upgrade-to-v10-dhl-schema-to-continue-using-dhl-as-a-carrier.md

 Refer the following links on how to use Quality Patches Tool and install patches depending on your deployment methods:

-* Adobe Commerce on-premise: [Quality Patches Tools > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) in Adobe Experience League.
+* Adobe Commerce on-premises and Magento Open Source: [Quality Patches Tools > Usage](https://experienceleague.adobe.com/docs/commerce-operations/tools/quality-patches-tool/usage.html) in Adobe Experience League.
 * Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 **The patch is applicable for the following Adobe Commerce versions (all deployment methods):**